How to Book Free Mini Stopovers (Less than 24 Hours) at No Extra Cost

 3. Optimize Flight Times

 In the second step, you have usually already found bookable connections.
 However, these are still not very attractive (except possibly for those who collect miles).
-You can now change planes in Philadelphia and Charlotte, but a stay of a few hours does not offer enough time for sightseeing.
+You can now change planes in London and Dallas, but a stay of a few hours does not offer enough time for sightseeing.

 It is usually attractive to extend your stay to almost 24 hours and to plan an overnight stay.
 If you arrive early in the morning, a connecting flight in the evening can also be interesting.